Historically, embargoed press releases are a controversial subject in the world of journalism.

 What is an embargoed release?

 First, let’s define what we’re talking about.
-An embargoed press release is distributed to journalists ahead of a fixed publication date.
+An embargoed press release is distributed to journalists ahead of the fixed publication date.
 It is widely utilized by public relations experts to give their media connections ample time to write a story before the news breaks.
 This can be extremely useful for both journalists and PR professionals.
 This tool is used by public relations professionals to inform journalists that the information they are sending must be kept confidential until the agreed-upon date and time.
 The purpose of informing a journalist ahead of time is to allow them adequate time to prepare their piece, conduct research, and interview sources.

 Embargoes can also be helpful when sharing information with other parties, such as in joint ventures or mergers.
-By using embargoes, each side may be sure that information will be disseminated by multiple media outlets simultaneously.
+By using embargoes, each side may be sure that information is disseminated by multiple media outlets simultaneously.
 This is important if you have an important piece of news and you need all these stories to break at the same time.
 Embargoes are especially useful in situations where you need to keep your competition in the dark for a while before your news breaks.
 When the news breaks, the surprise factor can give you an edge over the competition.

 Why journalists do not like embargoed releases

 The main issue with embargoes is that certain public relations experts send out embargoed news to practically everyone who writes about their industry.
 When journalists receive an embargo, they promise not to break it (i.e., publish the news) until a certain time has passed.
-Many brands make the mistake of applying an embargo no matter how big, tiny, or new their news is.
+Many brands make the mistake of applying an embargo no matter how big, small, or new their news is.
 So, what happens when such a large number of people are privy to a secret?
-It will undoubtedly be leaked ahead of time.
+It will undoubtedly leak ahead of time.

 Additionally, embargoes can be annoying.
 For every pitch you submit, a journalist receives 100 more pitches.
-The news you’ve embargoed is no doubt important to you, otherwise you wouldn’t embargo it in the first place.
+The news you’ve embargoed is no doubt important to you, otherwise, you wouldn’t embargo it in the first place.
 However, the launch of a new sandwich, a random speaker at an event, or a round of fundraising may not be particularly fascinating to a journalist and their audiences.
 Moreover, if the embargo is set for too long (anything longer than a week is too long), journalists will likely forget about it.

 Nevertheless, embargoes can be extremely effective if used in the right way.
 If you use an embargo wisely, allowing a journalist more time to put together a strong story can be advantageous to both readers and brands.